spencerhaugh/cats-app/README.md

 After 6 weeks of study, came Project 2!

-Project 2 was another solo project, to be deployed to Heroku, and using Node.js and Express intergrated with a MongoDB database & Mongoose.
+Project 2 was another solo project, to be deployed to Heroku and using Node.js & Express intergrated with a MongoDB database & Mongoose.
 This project required us to utilize MVC conventions, as well as implementing authentication (via bCrypt).
 This app is rendered sever-side, and was focused on building our back-end.

 I created a full CRUD RESTful app that tracks a user-uploaded database of cats, and allows users to rank the cats with "likes".
 Users that are logged in can add new cats, edit cats, delete cats, and "like" cats.